The Research Institute | Western Oregon University

 Traffic Safety Education

 Oregon has one of the best Driver Education instructor-training programs in the entire nation.
 Western Oregon University is a proud recipient of a grant from the Oregon Department of Transportation – Transportation Safety Office (ODOT-TSO).
-Thanks to this grant, we are able to: Provide training and mentoring to adult instructors to prepare them to teach teen novice drivers; Certify and re-certify instructors to teach in ODOT-TSO approved driver education programs; Offer an annual regional conference called the PacNW Driver and Traffic Safety Conference; and make revisions to the Oregon Driver Risk Prevention Curriculum known as the Playbook.
+Thanks to this grant, we are able to: provide training and mentoring to adult instructors to prepare them to teach teen novice drivers; certify and re-certify instructors to teach in ODOT-TSO approved driver education programs; offer an annual regional conference called the PacNW Driver and Traffic Safety Conference; and make revisions to the Oregon Driver Risk Prevention Curriculum known as the Playbook.

 Protactile Language Interpreting (PLI) Evaluation